…Nakin, Planet 3, Venhae System

 Badge gave her a sympathetic look.
 “What happened?”

-“Leck’s unit got lucky and ran into an Orkan syphoner and its escort detachment.”
+“Leck’s unit got lucky and ran into an Orkan syphoner.”

 “How’s that lucky?”

-“They just missed the vanguard fighters, so Leck took a risk and went after the syphoner.”
+“They just missed the vanguard, so Leck took a risk and went after the syphoner.”
 Chantral dipped her head as if she were having trouble hearing something.
-“Hold on,” she told him as she depressed the button on her belt that allowed her to respond to the incoming transmission.
-“Lancer, negative.
-You’d just have to hold in orbit when you get here.
+“Hold on,” she told him, then depressed the button on her belt that allowed her to respond to the incoming transmission.
+“Freelancer, negative.
+You’ll have to hold in orbit when you get here.
 I’ll send a rescue shuttle.”
 She paused.
 “Don’t worry, I’m sending the fastest pilot we’ve got.”

 Badge’s night was indeed far from over.
 “Sitrep?”

 “Bad.
-I’ve been monitoring the Lancer’s status boards since the relays kicked in when it reached system’s edge.
+I’ve been monitoring the Freelancer’s status boards since the relays kicked in when it reached system’s edge.
 The airpockets will hold the crew for a few hours, but that ship is so full of holes it would rip apart in the thermosphere.
-We’ll just have to keep them supplied with air until we can get everyone out and scuttle the ship.
-Take as many atmos canisters as you can and get shuttle Hypo Twenty-two up to the Lancer all speed.”
+We’ll have to keep them supplied with air until we can get everyone out and scuttle the ship.
+Take as many atmo canisters as you can and get shuttle Hypo Twenty-two up to the Freelancer all speed.”
 After extricating a compupod, she tapped in a few keystrokes.
 “I’m sending their flight path to Twenty-two’s nav-system right now.”

 “As good as done.”
 Badge hesitated, then patted her once on the shoulder.

 The corner of Chantral’s mouth turned up slightly.
 “Thanks.”
 When he started to pivot, her touch on his elbow stopped him.
 “My father’s celebration will be postponed.
-Would you like to be notified when its reschedule?”
+Would you like to be notified when it’s rescheduled?”